We may receive a commission on purchases made from links.

 Advertisement

 We've used Chicago blades and find them to be sharper and more agile than Cuisinart and Farberware, and even competitive with higher-ticket brands like Henckels and Schmidt Brothers, thanks to its 26-angle edge.
-Overall, Chicago's bang-to-buck ratio gets our approval, and found itself high in the ranking for the quality it brings to its price.
+Overall, Chicago's bang-to-buck ratio gets our approval, and found itself midway in the ranking for the quality it brings to its price.

 4. Yoshihiro Cutlery

-Yoshihiro is, in our opinion, one of the best choices for home chefs that don't want to pour hundreds if not thousands of dollars into their knives.
+Yoshihiro is, in our opinion, one of the best choices for home chefs who don't want to pour hundreds if not thousands of dollars into their knives.
 Its entry-level blades range from mid-$100 to around $250, with more elevated options for more serious chefs.
 Yoshihiro boasts "modern stainless metallurgy" in the forging of its blades, leading to the traditional Japanese blade aesthetic without the high maintenance of reactive high-carbon steel.

 Advertisement